 Although just outside the first tier of Strip steakhouses, the ones below have earned a still respectable 4/5 stars on TripAdvisor from customers.

-American-style steaks include a 16oz. bone-in NY strip steak and an 18oz. ribeye for just under $80.
+American-style steaks include a 16oz. bone-in NY strip steak and an 20oz. ribeye for just under $90.
 Wagyu steak options start in the $90s and escalate from there.

 As an added bonus, Old Homestead is located right next to Montecristo, one of the few cigar lounges on the Strip.

-STK at Cosmopolitan: Cosmopolitan is one of our personal favorite destinations to drink & dine.
-Not only are there numerous high-quality options, but the hidden speakeasies (Ghost Donkey & The Barbershop) are a blast.
+STK at Cosmopolitan: Cosmopolitan is one of my personal favorite destinations to drink & dine.
+Not only are there numerous high-quality culinary options, but the hidden speakeasies (Ghost Donkey, The Ski Lodge, & The Barbershop) are a blast.

 STK is no exception, as one of the top steakhouses on the Strip.
 Options include a 16oz.
 NY strip, 14oz. bone-in filet, and a 16oz. ribeye among others.
 Pricing ranges from $70 – $100.